BCCDC-PHL/bioinflow/README.md

 #### Input

-The input is a question file of format *.txt or *.md located at ./bioinflow/resources/input in addition to the user's name.
+The input is a question file of format *.txt or *.md (either question.txt or question.md) in addition to the user's name.
 Which file format is used depends on the pathogen of interest.
 The workflows and corresponding input file format is specified below:

 | Option       | Input Type | Workflow
 |:--------------|------------:|:-----------------------------------------------------------------------------------------------------------|